Mogul123/solana_escrow_v2/scripts/README.md

 ```
 cargo build-bpf
 ```
 This command will output the location of your executable (ending with `.so`).
-Copy it and execute the following script from this repo to start up the validator you'll need for the other scripts.
+Copy it and execute the following script from the script folder  to start up the validator you'll need for the other scripts.
 ```
 npm run setup-validator <EXECUTABLE_LOCATION>
 ```